bshongwe/printf/README.md

 ## Task 2.

+Task completion = Complete
+Checker: Passed

  With a face like mine, I do better in print
 #advanced

 Handle the following custom conversion specifiers: